-Tips for Traveling in Moscow
+Tips for Traveling to Moscow, Russia

 Getting to Moscow from the US and Canada

 Since politics can change the Russian atmosphere quickly, traveling with a travel agency, especially the first time that you visit Moscow, is preferable.
-Travel agencies cost a little more, but they know how to navigate the day to day Russian-ness of tourist situations, and if you book with a quality one tend to have 1-800 help lines and knowledgeable staff.
+Travel agencies cost a little more, but they know how to navigate the day to day Russian-ness of tourist situations, and if you book with a quality one tend to have 1-800 helplines and knowledgeable staff.

 If you choose to book your trip yourself there are two main options.
 Fly directly from the US or Canada into Russia, or flying into a neighboring European country and taking a train into Moscow.
 Both have their pros and cons.